Treatment of Obstructive Sleep Apnoea

 Patients with mild to moderate SAHS who predominantly sleep on their backs can avoid this position while asleep with the aid of a device that stops them from turning over.

-Continuous positive airway pressure (CPAP).
-In patients with moderate or severe SAHS, or those with mild, but very symptomatic, SAHS, besides the general measures, recommendations are for the first-choice treatment with continuous positive airway pressure (CPAP).
+Treatment with continuous positive upper airway pressure (CPAP).
+In patients with moderate or severe OSA, or those with mild, but very symptomatic OSA, besides the general measures, the first-choice treatment is continuous positive airway pressure (CPAP).
+This is the only treatment funded by the public health system.

 Person sleeping with CPAP

-A CPAP machine consists of a turbine that generates and drives an airflow through tubing that connects to a mask (nasal or nasal-buccal) fixed in place on the face with straps.
-The mask intentionally leaks some gas to avoid reinhalation.
-Thanks to the balance between the flow and rate of leakage from the mask, the system transfers pressurised air to the UAW which acts like a pneumatic wedge and stops the pharynx from collapsing while asleep, thus preventing apnoea and normalising the structure of sleep.
+A CPAP device consists of a pump that generates and drives an airflow through tubing connected to a mask (nasal or full-face) fixed in place on the face with straps.
+The mask has a vent to prevent breathing the exhaled air.
+As a result of the air flow and venting from the mask, the system transfers pressurised air to the upper airways.
+This acts as a pneumatic wedge to stop the pharynx from collapsing while asleep; thus preventing apnoea and normalising the structure of sleep.
 Each patient requires a certain CPAP pressure, so the correct amount should be determined individually through a nighttime sleep study.
 There are various systems available to help set the correct CPAP level.
-CPAP is a safe, bloodless and reversible device.
+CPAP is a safe, non-invasive and reversible device.
 There are no absolute contraindications for the use of CPAP.

 Intraoral devices.
-In select cases, patients with mild or moderate SAHS may benefit from mandibular advancement devices (MADs).
+In select cases, patients with mild or moderate obstructive sleep apnea may benefit from mandibular advancement devices (MADs).

 Person with Mandibular Advancement Device